 FOR610: Reverse-Engineering Malware: Malware Analysis Tools and Techniques

 The course begins by covering fundamental aspects of malware analysis.
-You'll learn how to set up an inexpensive and flexible laboratory for understanding the inner-workings of malicious software and will understand how to use the lab for exploring characteristics of real-world samples.
-Then you'll learn to examine the program's behavioral patterns and code.
+You will learn how to set up an inexpensive and flexible laboratory for understanding the inner-workings of malicious software and will understand how to use the lab for uncovering characteristics of real-world malware samples.
+Then you will learn to examine the specimens' behavioral patterns and code.
 The course continues by discussing essential x86 assembly language concepts.
 You will examine malicious code to understand its key components and execution flow.
 Additionally, you will learn to identify common malware characteristics by looking at suspicious Windows API patterns employed by bots, rootkits, keyloggers, downloaders and other types of malware.

-- Assembling the toolkit for malware forensics
+- Assembling a toolkit for effective malware analysis

 - Performing behavioral analysis of malicious Windows executables